al1brn/geonodes/README.md

     spiral.out()
 ```

 This alternative can be easier to read for complex nodes.
-It can be used with menu likes nodes:
+It can be used with menu-like nodes:

 ``` python
 from geonodes import *